2023/2024 School Year

 - Facial tissues (1 or multipack, if possible)

-- One 3 subject notebook of any type and style (or 3 one subject notebooks of any type) or loose leaf paper in a small binder
+- One 3 subject notebook OR 1-2 notebooks of any type OR loose leaf paper in a small binder

 - One durable 2 pocket folder

 - Index Cards for making vocabulary flashcards (approx. 300; 20 per week)

 Items to be used across many classes including ELA6 that can be reused from last year/home: